(a) The articles of incorporation must set forth:

 (b) The articles of incorporation may set forth:

 (1) The names and addresses of the individuals who are to serve as the initial directors;

 (2) Provisions not inconsistent with law regarding:

-(3) Any provision that, under this chapter, is required or permitted to be set forth in the bylaws;
+(3) Any provision that under this chapter is required or permitted to be set forth in the bylaws;

-(5) A provision permitting or making obligatory indemnification of a director for liability as that term is defined in section eight hundred fifty, article eight of this chapter to any person for any action taken, or any failure to take any action, as a director except liability for: (A) Receipt of a financial benefit to which he or she is not entitled; (B) an intentional infliction of harm on the corporation or its shareholders; (C) a violation of section eight hundred thirty-three, article eight of this chapter for unlawful distributions; or (D) an intentional violation of criminal law.
+(5) A provision permitting or making obligatory indemnification of a director for liability as that term is defined in section eight hundred fifty, article eight of this chapter to any person for any action taken, or any failure to take any action, as a director, except liability for: (A) Receipt of a financial benefit to which he or she is not entitled; (B) an intentional infliction of harm on the corporation or its members; (C) a violation of section eight hundred thirty-three, article eight of this chapter for unlawful distributions; or (D) an intentional violation of criminal law.